CyberView X5 - Scanner BRAUN - Free user manual and instructions

 3. Restart your computer.

 4. Once the drivers have been installed, connect the scanner.
 Verify that the scanner is switched OFF (light on the front is not lit) and connect the scanner to a power source.
 Then connect the scanner to a live USB port.
-When using desktop PC, connect the scanner to rear ports only, hub extensions and long USB cables are not supported.
+When using a desktop PC, connect the scanner to rear ports only; hub extensions and long USB cables are not supported.

 5. Switch on the power.
 The scanner is now ready to work.